 Note: There's an 85 inch model with a different back, somewhat similar to the TCL 6 Series/R635 2020 QLED, so it may be a bit thicker.

-The TCL 4 Series has an okay build quality.
-The overall build feels cheap and there's some wobble.
-The plastic on the back has some flex and the metal doesn't feel premium.
+This TV has an okay build quality.
+The overall build feels cheap, and there's some wobble.
+The plastic on the back has some flex, and the metal doesn't feel premium.

 The SDR peak brightness is poor.
 It doesn't get bright enough to combat glare in well-lit rooms.
 Luckily, its brightness is very consistent across different content.

-We measured peak brightness after calibration in the 'Movie Picture Mode.
+We measured peak brightness after calibration in the 'Movie' Picture Mode.
 If you don't care about image accuracy and want the brightest image possible, we reached 268 cd/m² in the 2% window in the 'Vivid' Picture Mode.

 Our unit of the TCL 4 Series has okay gray uniformity, but this may vary between units.
-The edges of the screen are noticeably darker and there's dirty screen effect (DSE) in the center, which could be distracting during sports.
+The edges of the screen are noticeably darker, and there's dirty screen effect (DSE) in the center, which could be distracting during sports.
 There's less DSE in near-dark scenes, but there's visible backlight bleed along the edges.

 The TCL 4 Series has decent reflection handling.
 It handles a moderate amount of light well but struggles if you place it in a room with a ton of glare.